Java 8 Features

 Nashorn JavaScript Engine

 Nashorn is a JavaScript engine.
 It is used to execute JavaScript code dynamically at JVM (Java Virtual Machine).
-Java provides a command-line tool jjs which is used to execute JavaScript code.
+Java provides a command-line tool jjs that is used to execute JavaScript code.

 2. By embedding into Java source code.